timjogorman/RicherEventDescription/guidelines.md

 a cardiac status similar to **Ms. James**<sub>ACTUAL</sub>.

-One easy way to distinguish GENERIC ENTITYs from ACTUAL ENTITYs is by "omniscient substitution."
+One easy way to distinguish GENERIC ENTITYs from ACTUAL ENTITYs is by "omniscient substitution".
 Consider "Union Leaders" in the examples
 below:

 - Teddy Roosevelt met with Union Leaders before writing the bill.